-Download the file and unpack it with your favourite extractor.
-On the command line for most Linux distributions, you can use
+Download the file and unpack it with your favorite extractor.
+(For most Linux distributions, you can use

-tar xzf libspotify-*.tar.gz to extract it.
+tar xzf libspotify-*.tar.gz on the command line to extract it.)
 You will now have a directory called something starting with

 libspotify-.
 Inside, you should find a README worth at least skimming through.

 If you’re developing applications for iOS or Mac OS X, we recommend using CocoaLibSpotify — our open-source Objective-C wrapper.
 You can find the CocoaLibSpotify package, along with extensive documentation and sample projects, at the project’s home on GitHub.